-Yoti has secured the short and memorable, four letters exact brand match domain name for their brand – Yoti.Com.
+Yoti has secured the short and memorable, four-letter exact brand match domain name for their brand – Yoti.Com.
 In the domaining industry, 4-letter domains are referred to as LLLL.COM or 4L.
 All the 4-letter combination domains are registered, with the most valuable beeing the CVCV domains.

 93 companies are using the .COM extension.
 The.com domain name extension is used by more than half of all websites on the internet, thus making it the most natural choice for users to type in when it comes to domain names.

-78 entries operate on exact brand match domains.
+78 biometrics and facial recognition companies operate on exact brand match domains.
 The majority of successful global brands operate on similar names that communicate trust and authority.